kingsdigitallab/crossreads/README.md

 ## Annotating environment

-The environment is a web application to assist CORSSREADS researchers with the creation of their palaeographic definitions and the annotation of graphs from inscriptions using those definitions.
+The environment is a web application to assist CROSSREADS researchers with the creation of their palaeographic definitions and the annotation of graphs from inscriptions using those definitions.